open-telemetry/opentelemetry-js/.github/repository-settings.md

 This is a special branch which we use to publish the automatically generated docs.
 It is exempt from most protections.

-* Allow force pushes from everyone
+* "Allow force pushes from everyone" (requires write permission)

 ## Pages